Overview

 Debugging Checklist:

-• Step through code with step or continue
+• Step through code using step or continue

 • Check variable values at each step